How do you define love?

 God's love is very humbling, it's something I'm still struggling with now, but it's also very inspiring.
 It shows me the way forward.
 It shows me a purpose.

-If you loved reading or listening to this conversation, please comment, like & share below.
+If you loved reading to this conversation, please comment, like & share below.